cheukming0607/web-scraping-practice_endclothing/README.md

 This project is a web scraping practice to web scrap the men's items on endclothing.com.
 In this web scraping, a total 32,542 of items have been scraped.
 This project mainly uses the selenium library to perform web scraping.
 Selenium can perform a variety of actions on web scraping, like scrolling., which helps render the hidden data.

-In the data analysis part, six analyses have been done with bar chat, pie chat, box plot, and treemap.
+In the data analysis part, six analyses have been done with bar chart, pie chart, box plot, and treemap.
 The analysis mainly focuses on the relationship between categories of clothes and price, colors of clothes and price, and tops' price and bottoms' price.
 ## Prerequisites
 The highlight of those essential libraries and tools
  - Jupyter notebook